 Our family is still on the fence as to the look of the tree.
 It isn’t what we are used to.
 But everyone loved the experience.
-We got out into the beautiful, snowy Colorado forest land and breathed fresh air.
-We were even able to socialize a bit with friends which is so missing during these times.
+We got out into the beautiful, snowy Colorado forest land and breathed fresh mountain air.
+We were even able to socialize a bit with friends which was so missed during COVID times.

 The kids brought their sleds and had some sledding adventures along the way.

 And, it was great exercise.
 That day was almost a 20,000 step day for me.

 How else can I cut my own tree?

 As I mentioned earlier, there are tree farms where you can go out and choose your tree and then cut it down.